Dvermetten/BIAS/README.md

-# BIAS: Bias In Algorithms, Structural
+# Deep-BIAS: Bias In Algorithms, Structural
 ## A toolbox for detecting structural bias in continuous optimization heuristics.
+## With a deep-learning extension to better evaluate the type of bias and gain insights using explainable AI

 ## Setup